MGatev/E-Learning_Platform/README.md

 1. **Unregistered Users**:
    - View general platform information and sample content without registration.
 2. **Students**:
+   - **Enroll in Courses**: Browse and enroll in available courses.
-   - Enroll in courses, complete lessons and quizzes, and track progress.
+   - **Complete Lessons**: Mark lessons as finished to track progress.
+   - **Quizzes and Assignments**:
+     - Take quizzes linked to lessons or courses.
-   - Submit assignments, view course results, and earn certificates upon course completion.
+     - Submit assignments and receive instructor feedback.
+   - **Groups**: Join student groups where students can collaborate
+   - **Track Progress**: View a personalized dashboard showing completed lessons and quiz scores.
+   - **Certificates**: Earn certificates after successfully completing courses.
+   - **Support**: Create tickets for lesson or course issues.
-   - Be informed for upcoming events and news related to the learning process.
+   - **Events and News**: Be informed for upcoming events and news related to the learning process.
-   - Join student groups where students can collaborate

 3. **Instructors**:
-   - Create and manage courses, lessons, and quizzes.
+   - **Course Management**:
+     - Create, edit, and delete courses.
+     - Add lessons with multimedia content (e.g., videos, PDFs, images).
+     - Assign quizzes, assignments, and student groups to courses.
+   - **Student Management**:
-   - Monitor student performance, resolve support tickets, and view course analytics.
+     - Monitor student progress through dashboards.
+     - Provide feedback on assignments.
+     - Resolve student-created tickets.
+   - **Analytics**:
+     - View course performance analytics, including student success rates and quiz results.
+   - **Events and Announcements**:
-   - Host events and manage student groups.
+     - Create and manage events for specific dates.
+     - Post course announcements.
 4. **Administrators**:
+   - **User Management**:
+     - Create, edit, and delete users.
+     - Assign user roles (Student, Instructor, or Administrator).
+   - **System Oversight**:
-   - Oversee platform operations, manage users, and monitor activity logs.
+     - Monitor platform activity logs.
-   - Moderate courses, groups, and articles.
+     - Moderate courses, lessons, and user-created content (e.g., articles).
-   - Configure system-wide settings, including ranks, categories, and announcements.
+     - Create system-wide settings like categories, ranks, and announcements.
+   - **Content Moderation**:
+     - Review and delete inappropriate articles or posts.
+   - **System-wide Features**:
+     - Post news, manage upcoming events and make announcements.

 ### Core Functionalities
-- **Course Management**:
+1. **Course Management**:
   - Create and edit courses with detailed descriptions, categories, prerequisites, and multimedia resources.
   - Finish lessons, take the quiz, pass it and receive the desired certificate.
-- **Participate in Groups**
+2. **Participate in Groups**
   - Join the desired groups and find other students to discuss urgent topics.
   - Write articles and enjoy communicating while studying together.
-- **Progress Tracking**:
+3. **Progress Tracking**:
   - Track student progress at both course and lesson levels.
   - Provide feedback and analytics on course performance.
-- **Interactive Learning**:
+4. **Interactive Learning**:
   - Quizzes, assignments, and tickets for engaging and responsive education.
   - Events and announcements to enhance community interaction.
-- **Certificates**:
+5. **Certificates**:
   - Automatically issue certificates upon successful course completion.
-- **Dashboard and Analytics**:
+6. **Dashboard and Analytics**:
   - Personalized dashboards for students, instructors, and administrators.
   - Visualize progress, performance, and overall platform statistics.
+7. **Group Collaboration**:
+   - Students, instructors, and administrators can create and manage groups.
+   - Add articles and discussions within groups.
+8. **Announcements and News**:
+   - Publish announcements specific to courses or system-wide.
+   - View latest news updates in the dashboard.
+9. **Events**:
+   - Schedule events and notify relevant users.
+   - View upcoming events on the Events tab.

 ---